Replantation of digits

 After the Procedure

-After you are released from the hospital, you may need to wear a cast to protect the part.
+After you are released from the hospital, you may need to wear a cast to protect the finger or toe.

 Proper care of the amputated part or parts is very important to successful replantation.
 Under the right conditions, there is a good chance that the surgery can restore the use of the finger or toe.
 You will need follow-up visits with your health care provider, who will continue checking blood flow in the surgery area.